Basic Rules of NHL Hockey: A Visual Guide

 The rules of a penalty shot are that the puck is placed at center ice and the offensive player has a given amount of time to move the puck into the offensive zone and shoot the puck.
 The player is not allowed to shoot the rebound if it is available.
 Once the shot is taken, the game resumes and the game clock starts again at the next face off.

 Penalty shots are one of the more exciting and anxious moments of a game.
-Players try to score by attempting to fake out a goal tender by spinning or moving the puck erratically with his stick (known as a deke.)
-Just like in baseball's home run derby, fans pay to watch the shoot out competition during the NHL's All Star competions.
-Basically, fans watch for about an hour or so as the NHL's best players try to score on the best goal tenders in shootout fasion.
+Players try to score by attempting to fake out a goaltender by spinning or moving the puck erratically with his stick (known as a deke.)
+Just like in baseball's home run derby, fans pay to watch the shoot out competition during the NHL's All Star competitions.
+Basically, fans watch for about an hour or so as the NHL's best players try to score on the best goaltenders in shootout fashion.

 Questions & Answers

 In hockey, can a player touch the puck if it is flying in his direction and he doesn't intentionally try to catch it?

 The fastest answer is "yes."
 A player is allowed to intentionally catch the puck in the air.
 Players are not allowed to close their hands around the puck.
 Players frequently will pull the puck out of the air and have it drop to their feet so they can play it with their stick.
 If a player closes their hand around the puck, or takes too long to drop the puck to the ice, the referee can call a delay of game - holding the puck.Helpful 2